scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAWS.md

 * Scalar DL Ledger deployment with Auditor configuration completed.

 ## Step 1.
-Create an environment
+Create environment

 It is highly recommended to deploy Scalar DL Auditor in a different administrative domain from the one for Ledger in production because a single fully-privileged administrator can do any malicious activities in a single administrative domain.
 However, for ease of explanation, we deploy Auditor in the same administrative domain as Ledger (i.e., a different cluster on the same subscription) in this guide.

-You need to create a network, Scalar DL supported database and EKS service in a different administrative domain for Auditor deployment using the steps of creating a Ledger environment.
+You need to configure a network, Scalar DL supported database, and EKS service in a different administrative domain for Auditor deployment using the steps of creating a Ledger environment.

 ### Requirements

-* You must create a VPC for Auditor with a different IP address range that is not used by Ledger and Client.
+* You must create a VPC for Auditor with a different IP address range, that is not used by Ledger and Client.
+* You must configure your network.
+* You must set up a database.
+* You must configure EKS.

 ### Recommendations